4 Import

 This chapter demonstrates how data can be imported into data containers from files.
 Additionally, multiple databases offer curated microbiome data, which are introduced in Section 4.2.

 In prior to importing the data to container, the raw sequences must be mapped to abundances.
 The specific method depends on sequencing type and other data-specific factors.
 There are several resources available to guide this process Metagenomics wiki being one of them.
-In Section A.2 we provide an example workflow for processing 16S rRNA sequences into a data container using DADA2.
+In Section C.2 we provide an example workflow for processing 16S rRNA sequences into a data container using DADA2.

 4.1 Import microbiome data from files